CentroidCNC/CentroidAPI_VBnet_PowerFeed/README.md

   3) .Net Framework 6 Installed (https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
   4) (Optional, but Recommended) A CentroidCNC Control Board connected to your Development PC (https://shopcentroidcnc.com/)
      * For Full PLC Functionallity of CNC12.
-     * Offline CNC12 is also avalible but does not have full PLC functionality.
+     * Offline CNC12 is also available but does not have full PLC functionality.

 CentroidAPI Documentation is avalible with every CNC12 install, check your install directory for more info!
   * Mill: C:\cncm